What is Occupational Therapy?

 Wheelchairs and Walkers Through the Assistive Devices Program

 Limited mobility can restrict you in your home.
 The right mobility aid could let you be independent and help prevent falls.
 If you have a chronic condition that is affecting your mobility and you think you would benefit from having a walker or wheelchair to use in your home for safety and independence, you could be eligible for funding through the Assistive Devices Program (ADP).
-Bethany is a licensed authorizer for ADP can help determine the appropriate mobility aid and assist you with completing a government application.
+Bethany is a licensed authorizer for ADP who can help determine the appropriate mobility aid and assist you with completing a government application.

 Emotional symptoms such as anxiety, depressed mood, irritability or decreased frustration tolerance may occur after a concussion or other serious injury or illness.
 OTs believe that participation in daily activities (‘occupations’) is important to mental health and well-being.
 To address these concerns, they can provide: